Welcome to our epic home theater and media room ideas photo gallery.

-This home theater boasts stylish blue carpet flooring matching the blue shade of the walls and ceiling lighted by wall and recessed lights.
+This home theater boasts stylish blue carpet flooring matching the blue shade of the walls and ceiling lighted by a wall and recessed lights.

 The circular sofa set in this home theater offers a cozy and comfortable movie watch together with family and friends.

-The red theater seats matching the red walls with stylish decors add elegance to this home theater set up.
+The red theater seats matching the red walls with stylish decors add elegance to this home theater setup.

 A large home theater room with an elegant black and gold ceiling lighted by lovely recessed lights.

-Large home theater with brown and white walls and ceiling, along with a lovely carpet flooring and elegant black theater seats.
+Large home theater with brown and white walls and ceiling, along with lovely carpet flooring and elegant black theater seats.